GameShopLLC/GameShopEngineJME/README.md

 This will be the Best Game Engine to go on the Market.
 It is Completely Alternative to All Engines including Unity and Unreal Engine.

+License:

+All Derivative works and publishing belong to GameShop LLC of North Carolina

 Heres the DevLog:

 https://docs.google.com/document/d/1oPHMlFWWYHcKQnoyIWBLuMC4PKSdYBb4TaipYQZxlz0/edit?usp=sharing